shubham-bakhal/customer_management/README.md

-# customer_management
+# Ponga pandit checking in....
-This is a customer management system django project haha
-isko repo ko private kr k dekh
+This is a customer management system django project haha isko repo ko private kr k dekh